 Welcome to the Department of Physics and Astronomy

-We are comprised of 17 faculty members, ~32 graduate students, ~97 undergraduate majors, 3 support staff members and a planetarium director.
-The faculty are dedicated to teaching and research in areas including, but not limited to, biophysics, nanophysics/surface science, physics education, statistical physics, spiral galaxies and galaxy clusters, astronomy education, and environmental/health physics.
+We are comprised of 14 faculty members, 25-30 graduate students, ~75 undergraduate majors, 2 support staff members and a planetarium director.
 On the undergraduate side, we offer BA and BS degrees in physics and engineering physics (EPS).
 We also offer minors in both physics and astronomy.
-For graduate programs, we have masters programs in physics and engineering physics, and a doctoral program in physics.
+For graduate programs, we have Master’s programs in physics and engineering physics, and a doctoral program in physics.
+Our research specializations focus on the edges of physics as a discipline: biophysics, materials and sensor physics, physics education, and astrophysics.

 Located in the town of Orono, along the banks of the Stillwater River, the University offers a strong education at an affordable price.